Pengxuan-Zhu-Phys/Jarvis-Docs/docs/index.md

 ## Citing Jarvis-HEP Tools

 ## Note
+Jarvis-HEP is a **User demand driven** project.
-If you encounter any bugs or unexpected behaviour, you are encouraged to report a bug in our [Github Issues pages](https://github.com/Pengxuan-Zhu-Phys/Jarvis-HEP/issues).
+If you encounter any bugs or unexpected behaviour and/or any functional requests, you are encouraged to report a bug and/or to write down your needs in our [Github Issues pages](https://github.com/Pengxuan-Zhu-Phys/Jarvis-HEP/issues).

 ## License
 All Jarvis-HEP Tools (including Jarvis-HEP and Jarvis-PLOT) are released under the [MIT](https://choosealicense.com/licenses/mit/) license.
 The generated output code of Jarvis-HEP can be freely used according to the MIT license, but as they rely on other (PyPI) released libraries also their License has to be taken into account.